 Visit the Sablon neighborhood

 When I first saw the Jardin du Petit Sablon—a beautiful park tucked away in the middle of a long block—I did a double-take.
 I was on a bus zooming by the Brussels sites, but I knew I had to go back to find that park.
-When I did, I was enthralled by the manicured garden, the fountain, and the statues.
+When Lance and I returned, we were enthralled by the manicured garden, the fountain, and the statues.
 I spent at least 20 minutes just sitting and staring, lost in the peace of the quiet space.
 Even in the midst of a busy trip to Brussels, I highly recommend taking a few minutes to breathe deeply and enjoy the surroundings.

 Across the street from the park is the Church of Our Blessed Lady of the Sablon (Église Notre-Dame du Sablon), a 15th century church visited for hundreds of years by the nobility and wealthy citizens of Brussels.
 At other spots in the neighborhood, you can see modern art and sample some of the city’s best chocolate.
 When you’re done there, browse an antique store, stop for a coffee, and just enjoy.